-HKT says it has learned from the past years of providing fiber optic broadband services to its subscribers that many of its customers have expensive interior decorations in their home.
-In an attempt to woo subscribers HKT worked closely with the civil architects, interior designers and decorators to make sure the customer premise equipment is installed matching to their interior design.
+HKT says it has learned from the past years of providing fiber optic broadband services to its subscribers that many of its customers have expensive interior decorations in their homes.
+In an attempt to woo subscribers HKT worked closely with the civil architects, interior designers, and decorators to make sure the customer premise equipment is installed matching their interior design.

-In most of the fiber to the home installations, installation crew from the broadband service provider usually care about the technical aspects of installation such as number of bends, minimum bending radius etc. In order to save the sensitive fiber optic cables, installation staff may need to install the cable and customer premise equipment in a way that may look awkward to the interior.
-Most of the subscribers would be unhappy with this approach, but keep quite as it is a technical matter upon which most of them would be ignorant.
+In most of the fiber to the home installations, the installation crew from the broadband service provider usually care about the technical aspects of installation such as a number of bends, minimum bending radius, etc. In order to save the sensitive fiber optic cables, installation staff may need to install the cable and customer premise equipment in a way that may look awkward to the interior.
+Most of the subscribers would be unhappy with this approach, but keep quiet as it is a technical matter upon which most of them would be ignorant.
 This approach distracts many customers.